 Ryzen 9 5900X vs Core i9-11900K Gaming Performance

-Below you can see the geometric mean of our gaming tests at 1080p and 1440p, with each resolution split into its own chart.
+Below you can see the geometric mean of our gaming tests with the Core i9-11900K vs the Ryzen 9 5900X at 1080p and 1440p, with each resolution split into its own chart.
 As per usual, we're testing with an Nvidia GeForce RTX 3090 to reduce GPU-imposed bottlenecks as much as possible, and differences between test subjects will shrink with lesser cards or higher resolutions.
 PBO indicates an overclocked Ryzen configuration.
 You can find our test system details here.

 For our stock configurations, we tested the Core i9-11900K with both ABT enabled and disabled.
 As you can see, the delta between these two settings lands at 2% for 1080p when measured over our entire test suite, meaning the difference in gaming typically isn't going to be noticeable.
 However, a few heavily-threaded titles will benefit.
 We see a bit more gaming uplift with our overclocked setup, amounting to a more substantial 5.5% increase over the non-ABT configuration.